History of Wycombe Wanderers F.C.: Recent years (2004–present)

 The 2008/09 season started well for Wycombe, with them embarking on an 18 match unbeaten run in the league, from the start of the season until 6 December when this was ended by Aldershot Town, who beat Wycombe 3–2.
 Wycombe's unbeaten home record in the league was ended by Grimsby Town, which saw the 'table toppers' beaten 1–0 by the strugglers, which was only Grimsby's 3rd win of the campaign so far.

 On the last day of the season they managed to get promoted, even though they lost and the teams either side of them (before the last match was played) in the league table won.
 The 4th place team, Bury, had the same amounts of points as Wycombe but 1 less goal difference.

 Wycombe had a disappointing start to 2009/10 and after picking up just six points from their first 11 games, they parted company with manager Taylor.

 Wycombe appointed Gary Waddock from Aldershot Town to become the new manager with his first game being a 1–1 draw against rivals Colchester United.
 Waddock made major changes to the playing staff in January 2010, but an upturn in results came too late and Wycombe were relegated back to League 2 after a 2–0 loss against Leyton Orient on 1 May 2010.

 Wycombe started the 2010–11 Season very well, remaining undefeated after five league games.
 Wycombe also remained the only side in League Two who had not lost an away game, an undefeated away run of 8 league games, until they were finally beaten away by Port Vale who beat them 2–1 in November 2010.
 At the end of the 2010–11 season, Wycombe were once again promoted to league one after a final day victory at home against Southend United.

-They were again relegated in 2012 and then promoted in 2018.

-The Wycombe Wanderers were promoted to the Championship on 13 July, making it the first time in their history, following their 2-1 win over Oxford United at Wembley.
+On 30 June 2012, the Wycombe Wanderers Trust (Supporter owned) formally took over the club.
+This financial stabilisation ended a transfer embargo.
+Gary Waddock took advantage of this immediately and signed several new players for the 2012–13 season.
+The season also included their 125th anniversary, and the shirt design was an adaptation of their first-ever kit, in Oxford and Cambridge Blue halves (instead of quarters).

+Wycombe kicked off their new season in League Two with a 3–1 victory away at York City.
+Despite this strong start, Wycombe went through a bad period soon after and for a while sat just above the relegation zone in League Two.
+On 22 September 2012, after Wycombe's third successive defeat, Waddock was sacked as manager with immediate effect.